MicrosoftDocs/azure-docs/articles/cognitive-services/LUIS/luis-tutorial-function-appinsights.md

     ![Search for app insights](./media/luis-tutorial-appinsights/kudu-console.png)

-3. In the console, enter the following command:
+3. In the console, enter the following command to install Application Insights and the Underscore packages:

     ```
     cd site\wwwroot && npm install applicationinsights && npm install underscore